kaminiwalunj/AI-102-AIEngineer/Instructions/12-qna-maker.md

 4. Wait for deployment to complete, and then view the deployment details.

-## Create a knowledge base
+## Create a question answering project

-To create a knowledge base in your Text Analytics resource, you can use the QnA Maker portal.
+To create a knowledge base for question answering in your Language resource, you can use the Language Studio portal to create a question answering project.
 In this case, you'll create a knowledge base containing questions and answers about [Microsoft Learn](https://docs.microsoft.com/learn).

 1. In a new browser tab, go to the QnA Maker portal at `https://qnamaker.ai` and sign in using the Microsoft account associated with your Azure subscription.
 2. At the top of the portal, select **Create a knowledge base**.